Two-Dimensional Quantization for Geometry-Aware Audio Coding: Method

-\subsection{hyperparameters}
+\subsection{Hyperparameters}

-Q2D2 is governed by three sets of hyperparameters: (i) the dimension of the feature $d$ (which must be even), (ii) the geometry of the grid (e.g., rectangle, hexagonal, rhombic) and (iii) the number of levels per pair of features $L_j = [L_1, \dots, L_P]$.
-The effective codebook size is the product $\prod_j L_j$, comparable to VQ or FSQ codebooks of similar scale.
+Q2D2 is governed by three sets of hyperparameters: (i) the dimension of features $d$ (which must be even), (ii) the geometry of the grid (e.g., rectangle, hexagonal, rhombic) and (iii) the number of levels per pair of features $L_j = [L_1, \dots, L_P]$.
+The size of the codebook is the product $\prod_j L_j$, on a scale similar to VQ and FSQ.

-\subsection{parameter count}
+\subsection{Parameter count}

 Like FSQ, Q2D2 avoids a learned codebook.
 The main savings over VQ come from not learning a codebook of size $|C|\cdot d$ (e.g., $|C|=2^{12}=4096$ and $d=512$ implies $\sim 2\text{M}$ parameters) and from using a smaller latent dimension, which also reduces encoder size.
 Q2D2 uses fixed analytic grids, so the effective codebook size $\prod_j L_j$ does not add parameters.
 The only learnables are lightweight projection layers scaling with $d$, not with $|C|$ or $\prod_j L_j$.
 Thus, for the same codebook size, both Q2D2 and FSQ yield smaller models than VQ, with parameter count dominated by $d$.